CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 calender

-California Lemon Law Rules outline the conditions under which a new or certain used vehicles qualify as a 'lemon' under the state’s lemon law, also known as the Song-Beverly Consumer Warranty Act.
-California Lemon Law safeguards consumers who buy or lease vehicles with significant defects that affect their use, value, or safety.
+Lemon Law Rules California, also known as the Song-Beverly Consumer Warranty Act, safeguards consumers who buy or lease vehicles with significant defects that affect their use, value, or safety.
 If these issues persist after a reasonable number of repair attempts, the manufacturer is obligated to provide either a replacement vehicle or a lemon law buyback.
-These protections generally apply during the warranty period and usually arise within the first 18 months or 18,000 miles from the vehicle’s original delivery date, whichever occurs first.
+These protections generally apply during the warranty period and for defects within the first 18 months or 18,000 miles from the vehicle’s original delivery date, whichever occurs first.

 At The Lemon Pros, we bring years of hands-on experience handling lemon law cases exclusively, giving clients focused legal guidance backed by real results.
 With our main practice area being focused on California lemon law, we know what vehicles are eligible, the amount of compensation you may be owed, and how to go about the whole process.
-Contact us for a Lemon law free consultation and let us handle your case.
+Contact us for a Lemon Law free consultation or call (323) 675-3282 and let us handle your case.

 What Is California's Lemon Law?